 Cell Transport Mechanisms

-Transporting substances to where they are needed to be is an essential feature of life.
+Transporting substances to where they are needed is an essential feature of life.
 The transport of substances can be categorized as being active or passive, depending on if they require energy or not, respectively.

 1. Passive Transport